norlab/LIS-546-SPR2021/content/emerging-topics.md

 Now, what questions do you have about the role of data curation?
 Why is this article relevant?
 Here are some of the thoughts I walked away with:

 - This article talks a lot about data curation and data documentation.
 How do the authors' definition of those activities resonate or differ from the activities we've learned about this quarter?
 - In my experience in LIS, we want to save/preserve everything.
 Not that long ago digital storage was cheap and plentiful and we set about to preserve every digital artifact.
 This is not sustainable.
-Can we start to incorporate the envrionmental impact of data preservation into protocols for preservation?
+Can we start to incorporate the environmental impact of data preservation into protocols for preservation?
 What does that look like?
 How do we weigh the costs and benefits?
 - As we work to dismantle systems of inequity and injustice, what is our role as data curators in vetting datasets for erasure, bias, marginalization, and harm?

 <figure>